build-on-aws/content/posts/build-GenAI-app-Bedrock-privateLink/index.md

 ![SG-2](images/sg_2.png)

-4. **Connect your Lambda functions to your VPC**
+### 4. **Connect your Lambda functions to your VPC**

 Lambda function is by default running on the Lambda service VPC with public internet access.
-To connect your lambda functions to your own VPC, use a [Hyperplane ENI](https://docs.aws.amazon.com/lambda/latest/dg/foundation-networking.html#foundation-nw-connecting).
+To connect your lambda function to your own VPC, use a [Hyperplane ENI](https://docs.aws.amazon.com/lambda/latest/dg/foundation-networking.html#foundation-nw-connecting).
 Hyperplane ENIs provide NAT capabilities from the Lambda VPC to your account VPC.
 When create or update a Lambda function, Lambda allocates one Hyperplane ENI for each subnet in the function's VPC configuration.

-  ***a.
+  ***4.1.
 Before connecting your Lambda function to your VPC, you need to give extra permission to the lambda function's execution role***

   - Get the Lambda function's execution role:

 ![Lambda-Role-1](images/lambda-role-1.png)

-  - In [AWS IAM(Identity & Access Management)](https://aws.amazon.com/iam/?nc=sn&loc=0) console, add **AWS managed policy - AWSLambdaVPCAccessExecutionRole**
+  - [AWS IAM(Identity & Access Management)](https://aws.amazon.com/iam/?nc=sn&loc=0) console, add AWS managed policy - **AWSLambdaVPCAccessExecutionRole**

 ![Lambda-Role-2](images/lambda-role-2.png)

-  ***b.
+  ***4.2.
 Configure Lambda VPC access***

   Add the private subnets and security group to the Lambda function's VPC configuration.

 ![Lambda-VPC](images/lambda-vpc.png)

 Now your Lambda function is connected with your VPC.
 You can repeat the same steps for other Lambda functions.

-5. **Create Bedrock VPC endpoint**
+### 5. **Create Bedrock VPC endpoint**

-  In order to connect your VPC and Amazon Bedrock service using AWS PrivateLink, you need to create an [**interface VPV endpoint**](https://docs.aws.amazon.com/vpc/latest/privatelink/create-interface-endpoint.html#create-interface-endpoint-aws).
+  In order to connect your VPC and Amazon Bedrock service using AWS PrivateLink, you need to create an [**interface VPC endpoint**](https://docs.aws.amazon.com/vpc/latest/privatelink/create-interface-endpoint.html#create-interface-endpoint-aws).

   From VPC console, create endpoint: